benji811124/intervew_eguzman/README.md

 # People Manager assignment
 I'd like you to demonstrate your ability to set up a Spring Java project for CRUD operations in a MySQL database.
-You'll be using Eclipse IDE for this task.
+You'll be using an IDE for this task.
 Let's get started.

 You'll be building a People Manager application.
 It's a simple Spring Java project that allows users to perform CRUD operations (Create, Read, Update, Delete) on a person's details like their name, last name, and birthdate.